 “Commando Ninja” on YouTube – The best “G.I.
 Joe” Movie is not a G.I.
-Joe Movie at all (Review)
+Joe Movie at all (Review, 80s August Special)

 Imagine the love child of Chuck Norris and Bruce Lee, we’ll call him Wilbur, marrying the love child of Sylvester Stallone and Arnold Schwarzenegger, Chuck.
-Now imagine Larry Hama (1980’s version) writing a comic for a John McTiernan movie based on G.I.
+Now imagine Larry Hama (1980’s version, of course) writing a comic for a John McTiernan movie based on G.I.
 Joe.
 This movie stars the love child of Wilbur and Chuck, Reignbow, while being produced by Sam Firstenberg.
 Getting an image?
-Wait!
-There’s more…

 Blend all of those ingredients with copious amounts of 1980’s, oiled-up-shaved-chest-manly testosterone and 300 gallons of horse steroids.
 Welcome to Commando Ninja, a YouTube movie and prelude comic funded on Kickstarter in Spring, 2018.
 Personally, I believe it to be a modern incarnation of a Mel Brooks-style genre parody married to the 1980’s movie Commando starring Arnold.